P: Pablo - Palin

 Just one of our Pablo collection had the distinction of a few years of Joint Promotions work in the mid sixties.
 He even made it on to the cover of The Wrestler magazine and was seen four times on television.
 Working for Joint Promotions was Pablo de Aluarez who came from Worcestershire.
 Presumably he was the one featured on the cover of The Wrestler magazine.

-Pablo the Gypsy (Yorkshire)
+Pablo the Gypsy (Bradford)

-For the independent promoters there was another Pablo from Yorkshire, Tony Kaye remembers, "I wrestled him a few times, the one from Bradford that is.
+For the independent promoters there was another Pablo from Yorkshire, Tony Kaye remembers, "I wrestled him a few times, the one from Yorkshire that is.
 A good lad and a pleasure to work with.
 It was said that he was the uncle to one of a pop group from Bradford."

 Pablo the Gypsy (Kent)